cdefgah/whatsapp-jpeg-repair/README.md

 ## Building the application from the source

-1. Download and install Go language support for your platform: https://golang.org/
+1. Download and install Go language support for your platform from the [official web-site](https://golang.org/)
 2. In the application project folder run the following command:

 ```
 go build WhatsAppJpegRepair.go
 ```